11 DIY budget friendly signs to add to your home decor

 Another one of my first signs.
 All of it was done free handed.
 I like how this one says it's okay to not have your shit together because your family loves you anyways.
 Family.
 I'd be lost without them.
 Family gatherings are awesome.
 All our idiosyncrasies are accepted.
 It's cheesy; I know.

-#9 Straight to the Point
+#9 Straight to the point DIY bathroom message

 Obvious?
 You bet.
 I remember growing up and there was this sign above the toilet "If you sprinkle when you tinkle, be a sweety and wipe the seaty."
 It was a good reminder for both genders.
 This sign is just decorative.
 Kind of like EAT or Kitchen.